Upflask/Upflask-languages/README.md

 # Upflask-language-packs
 > An unexpectedly large project

-1. Download all of these templates and put them inside the /templates/ folder inside Upflask
+1. Download all of these templates and put them inside the `templates/` folder inside Upflask
-2. Replace the error handling portion of `server.py` with [this](https://paste.thebitstick.xyz/atunupuqif.py)
+2. That's it.

 ### Authors (Twitter usernames)
 English - TheBitStick